Target Unknown: Plot

-A beautiful German nurse tends to the wounded Ralph, convincing him to fill out the fake Red Cross form and divulge that two new crews were recently added to the squadron.
-With this information, Von Broeck surmises that the Americans are planning a large bombing raid, so he pretends that he will kill Steve unless Al divulges more information about the raid.
+A beautiful German nurse tends to Ralph, convincing him to complete the fake Red Cross form and divulge that two new crews were recently added to the squadron.
+With this information, Von Broeck surmises that the Americans are planning a large bombing raid, so he pretends that he will kill Steve unless Al divulges more information.
 As the raid is top secret, Al only reveals the type of bombs to be used.
 After the fake firing squad, Von Broeck deduces that the target must be one of four French cities.
-Reiner interrogates Frank, who has been beaten by the Gestapo and brought to the intelligence station, and quickly discovers that from his list of possible targets it is the town of Cambrai, where the Axis gasoline supply is stored.
+Reiner interrogates Frank, who has been beaten by the Gestapo and brought to the intelligence station, and quickly discovers that the target is the town of Cambrai, where the Axis gasoline supply is stored.

 Al's cellmate overhears him bragging about what the Nazis have learned.
-When the crew is reunited and about to be shipped out by train, a plan is hatched.
-With Al and Frank on the train, Steve and Al jump off the train but Frank is shot and killed by a guard.
+When the crew is reunited and about to be shipped away by train, a plan is hatched.
+With Al and Frank on the train, Steve and Al jump from the train, but Frank is shot and killed by a guard.

-Steve and Al walk all night and come upon a French farmer whose kind daughter sneaks them into the nearest city, outfits them in peasant clothing and finds them a ride to a town near Cambrai that harbors French underground agents.
+Steve and Al walk all night and meet a French farmer whose daughter sneaks them into the nearest city, outfits them in peasant clothing and finds them a ride to a town near Cambrai that harbors French underground agents.
 Their driver Jean informs them that the gasoline supply at Cambrai has been moved to another location.

-The Americans find an underground bar, where an agent slips Al fake identification papers, but a singer tips off the Germans.
+The Americans find an underground bar, where an agent slips Al fake identification papers, but a singer notifies the Germans.
 Al is arrested, but Steve escapes with the help of the agent and brought to the underground headquarters, where he finally convinces the leader to send a warning to the Allies.
 As night falls, Steve and the leader see the American squadron flying away from Cambrai and realize that the raid will succeed.